rehierl/node-tree-outliner/1-2-0-node-trees/1-0-core-definitions.md

 * such that `(E(e) subset-of N)` for any `(e in E)`
 * i.e. both endpoints of each edge are nodes in `N`

-Note that each (maximal) connected component must be a tree as defined above.
+An alternative definition could be: A forest (of trees) is a graph such that each (maximal) connected component in it is a tree (as defined above).

 <!-- ======================================================================= -->
 ## remarks